 You'll now be asked to select which file you want to send.
 Tap your presentation and you'll see a pop-up box with the file types available.
 Tap PowerPoint and Keynote will convert your file.

 Of course you'll want to send it to someone, so Keynote will open the Share menu where you can pick which method of communication you wish to use: Mail, Message, WebDav, and a number of others.

 Yep, just like on the Mac you can also use Microsoft's official PowerPoint app on iPhone and iPad.
 You can do basic editing on the free version and save to OneDrive, but for full features you'll need a paid Office365 account.

 So there you go, various ways to share and edit PowerPoint files on your Mac, iPhone or iPad.
-For similar tips be sure to check out our How to edit .xlsx files on Mac, iPhone or iPad and How to open .docx files on Mac, iPhone, and iPad.
+For similar tips be sure to check out our How to open .docx files on Mac, iPhone, and iPad.